rdm-os-cs-vu/open-handbook/README.md

+# The Computer Science Department Handbook for Research Data Management and Open Science.

+This is the handbook for the computer science department of the Vrije Universiteit Amsterdam about research data management and open science.
+It is made to be aligned with the university handbook.

+The handbook is currently maintained by Shuai Wang and Kees Verstoep.
+The template is from the university library.
+See below for more details.

 # VU Research Support Handbook

 Welcome to the source code for the VU Research Support Handbook!
 If you want to report a problem or suggest a new page, [you can do so using our contribution portal](https://ez-github-contributor.netlify.app/).